selmaaskildsen/TTK4551---ProsjektOppgave/README.md

 - `Cubic spline generator.py` - Made a file that just focused on making the desired path using cubic spline interpolation.
 It uses the already incorporated **CubicSpline** in python.
 It works very well, on all types of waypoints put in manually by the user. **OBS**: Make sure you don't put in the same point after eachother.
 Then the code does not work.
 There must be some change in distance.
 When trying to interpolate a rectangle, the more points it has, the better it becomes.
 With only waypoints at the corners, the path look more like a circle than a rectangle, even though it touches at every waypoint.
 It also helps adding more waypoints closer to each other when there is a sharp turn.
 That way the path doesn't overshoot too much in the turns.

 - `Extracting waypoints NVDB.py` - Trying to extract data from the NVDB databank to get waypoints to generate a path.
 Not too much luck so far.

+  Update: able to extract the data points for "Kalkbrennerveien 9" and plot it.
+It looks fairy similar.

+  Next: Try and plot other road segments and compare to maps.
+Use the data points to make path using cubic spline.

 - `NVDB Testing.py` - Another file to try and test extracting the data from NVDB.
 Most for testing if the new code works.